subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 - Planning in the Brain
   - The Reinforcement Learning Framework for Planning
 - Predictive Processing Using Internal States and Latent Representations
-- Models for Predictive Processing Using EBMs/Diffusions and Without Using Latent Representations
+- Models for Predictiction Using EBMs/Diffusions
   - Some Implementations Details for EBM Models
   - An Energy Landscape in Constant Flux
   - Comments on the Connectome Architecture